matine/spiral-workshop/readme.md

 1. Download a text editor if you don't have one.
 [Visual Studio code](https://code.visualstudio.com/) is a good one for both Windows and Mac.

-2. Download the files by clicking the green button and selecting download zip.
+2. Download the files above by clicking the green button and selecting 'download zip'.

 3. Open the `index.html` file in a web browser to see the webpage template you will be editing.